ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 # An Introduction to Probability and Computational Bayesian Statistics

 In Bayesian statistics,
-we often say that we are using "sampling" from a posterior distribution to estimate what parameters could be, given a model structure and data.
+we often say that we are "sampling" from a posterior distribution to estimate what parameters could be, given a model structure and data.
 What exactly is happening here?